wpsight/wpcasa/wpcasa/README.txt

 == Upgrade Notice ==

-= 1.0.1 =
+= 1.0.2 =
-Fixed pagination in WordPress 4.4 and CMB2 group fields
+Maintenance release with minor fixes and improvements